open-education-api/specification/docs/technical/profiles/eduxchange.md

 !> For the person object that is requested either through  `GET /persons/me` or `GET /persons/{personId}`.
 The object also needt to enclude a studielinkNumber to facilitate deduplication.
 This is achieved by adding an extra object in the otherCodes array of Person:
-* otherCodes > studielinkNummer

-!> For the home institutions to get a full oveview of the course a student is trying to enroll the `POST /associations/external/me` needs to have the courseoffering or program offering expanded an example of such a message:

 ```
 {